What is Blank Sailing? + How to Avoid its ConsequencesContainer shipping operations

 What is Blank Sailing?

-Blank sailings or Void sailings refer to instances in which a shipper skips one or more ports on the scheduled route.
+Blank sailings or Void sailings refer to instances in which a carrier skips one or more ports on the scheduled route.

 Let’s say a ship is traveling from Hamburg to Jeddah with planned stops at Rotterdam, Felixstowe, Le Havre, Valencia and Port Said on route.
 If the ship does not stop at Valencia but moves directly from Le Havre to Port Said, Valencia would be marked as ‘blank sailing’.
 Any cargo that was to be loaded onto the vessel at Valencia will now have to be scheduled for another vessel going in the same direction.
-Similarly, cargo to be offloaded at Valencia may have to be offloaded at the next port, i.e., Port Said.
+Similarly, cargo to be offloaded at Valencia may have to be offloaded at a port before.

 Blank sailing is not only inconvenient, but it can also be expensive once you consider demurrage and detention charges.